 The member entities of IFSAC are represented in a congress that deals with the general business of IFSAC and is overseen by an elected Council of Governors.
 The membership is then separated into two assemblies which specialize in the issues unique to degree-granting institutions and certifying entities.
 Each assembly has a board of governors, elected from the membership, which acts upon all accreditation applications; ensures accreditation is performed on a valid, credible, nondiscriminatory, and timely basis; suggests guidelines and policies; and clarifies adopted policies.
 IFSAC’s administrative office handles the daily operations of the organization and is an outreach department within the College of Engineering, Architecture and Technology at Oklahoma State University.

 The IFSAC Certificate Assembly provides accreditation to entities that certify the competency of and issue certificates to individuals who pass examinations based on National Fire Protection Association (NFPA) fire service professional qualifications and other standards approved by the Assembly.
 The accreditation is made at the state, provincial, federal government, or territorial level for fire fighter certification programs.

 The IFSAC Degree Assembly accredits fire science or related academic programs at colleges and universities.
 Accreditation includes both two-year associate degrees and four-year bachelor’s degrees.
 An IFSAC accredited program indicates that course offerings, institutional support, and qualified faculty are working together in completing their educational mission.
-The IFSAC Degree Assembly is recognized by the Council on Higher Education Accreditation (CHEA) as a programmatic accreditor of fire and emergency related degree programs.

 In both assemblies, accreditation is granted only after an integral self-study is conducted by the entity or institution seeking accreditation, followed by an on-site review by a panel consisting of peer representatives from other member entities or institutions.